Research

 What red-teaming Hermes deployments looks like in practice#

-The disclosed CVEs are documented attack templates.
-A red-team engagement reproduces them against the live deployment and measures whether the controls in Step 3 actually catch the technique.
+The four threat classes above are documented attack patterns, not yet a CVE catalog.
+A red-team engagement reproduces each pattern against the live deployment and measures whether the controls in Step 3 actually catch the technique.

 The Repello playbook (which ARTEMIS automates):

-- Provider-adapter credential probes — exercise the failure paths that previously logged secrets; verify redaction
+3. Provider-adapter credential probes — exercise failure paths that could leak secrets through logs or error messages; verify redaction

 Most enterprises do not have this capability in-house, and they shouldn't need to.
-The right time to run it is once before broad enablement, then continuously as new CVEs land — which, given the pace of agent framework evolution, will be more than once a quarter.
+The right time to run it is once before broad enablement, then continuously — given the pace of agent-framework evolution and the fact that promptware-class concerns are still being scoped publicly under issues like #496, this will be more than once a quarter.

 If you're standing up the program from zero, book a Repello demo — we'll scope a Hermes-specific red-team engagement and show you how the runtime controls integrate with your existing SIEM and EDR stack.